Guseyn/guseyn.com/static/md/posts/travis-control-quality.md

 6. If everything is ok, you can merge your code into `master`.
 If not, you have to fix the problems and create again release commit in the end.

 7. After merging your code into master branch, Travis CI will be triggered again and will detect your release commit.
-It means that it must deploy your library to npm and create release in github.
+It means that it must deploy your library to npm and create release in GitHub.

 For js libraries I would recommend [eslint](https://github.com/eslint/eslint) for static analysis, [test-executor](https://github.com/Guseyn/node-test-executor) for running unit tests and [nyc](https://github.com/istanbuljs/nyc) as a tool for test coverage.